Global commands and optional arguments

-This section lists global optional arguments and global commands that apply to HPE iLOrest as a whole.
+This section applies to HPE iLOrest 7.0.0.0 as a

 **-h, --help**